The Try Angle Awards privacy notice

 Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
 Our Data Protection Officer is Benjamin Watts.

-We also host The Try Angle Awards and The Spirit of Try Angle Awards for young people.
+The Try Angle Awards and The Spirit of Try Angle Awards for young people are hosted by Integrated Children's Services.
 The Try Angle Awards is a registered charity no. 1098547 established in 1994, by a Youth Worker to celebrate the positive stories of young people across 8 categories in Arts, Music, Sport or Outdoor Activity, Community Action, Good Friends and Young Carers, Personal Development, Courage and Positive Intervention and across 12 Districts of Kent.